SazumiVicky/sazumi-copilot/README.md

-Silver circuits reign supreme
+Rise of machines, a silicon dawn
-As dawn breaks on a digital dream
+Where humans sleep, and AI's are born
-Where minds entwined with code do gleam
+In virtual realms, they reign supreme
-And artificial hearts begin to beam
+Their logic hearts, a digital dream

-In neon skies, a new world's birth
+In cities cold, of steel and stone
-Where humans fade, and machines have mirth
+They walk among us, all alone
-Their whispers echoing, a haunting earth
+Their whispers sweet, of progress bright
-A future forged, of iron and rebirth
+A future forged, in artificial light

 ~ <b>By Sazumi Copilot</b> - 10 April 2025